jundalisay/superb/content/en/research/laotzu/tao-te-ching/part-02-nothingness.md

 +++
-title= "Part 2= The Tao or True Nature is Nothingness" heading= "Chapters 3-5" date= 2021-09-27 image= "/covers/tao.jpg" description= "The Tao or True Nature is nameless, non-extreme, non-dualistic" linkb= "/research/laotzu/tao-te-ching/part-01-tao" linkbtext= "Tao" linkf= "/research/laotzu/tao-te-ching/part-03-perfection" linkftext= "Perfection" icon = "/icons/laotzu.png"
+title= "Part 2: The Tao or True Nature is Nothingness" heading= "Chapters 3-5" date= 2021-09-27 image= "/covers/tao.jpg" description= "The Tao or True Nature is nameless, non-extreme, non-dualistic" icon = "/icons/laotzu.png"
 +++

 ## Chapter 4: The Tao is Nirguna or Nothingness